Category Archives: Rolf Lassgård

 Grade: A

-A Man Called Ove is a wonderful 2016 Swedish film honored with a Best Foreign Language Film Oscar nomination and a darling watch.
+A Man Called Ove is a fantastic 2016 Swedish film honored with a Best Foreign Language Film Oscar nomination and is a darling watch.

 Equal parts whimsical, humorous, and heartbreaking, the film churns up emotions brought to the surface, which is quite telling about the experience.